-The elementary musical/drama night is an annual event in which students in grades K - 5 present a drama or musical.
-The time, energy, and work involved in preparing and presenting these plays is a unique and exciting learning experience for the students.
-This event is usually held during the fall or around the Christmas holiday.
+The elementary musical/drama night is an annual event in which students in grades 3-5 present a drama or musical.
+The time, energy, and work involved in preparing and presenting these plays creates a unique and exciting learning experience for the students.
+This event is usually held in the spring.